httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     of the request-path that is not included in the cookie-path is a %x2F ("/") character.

+## "Same-site" and "cross-site" Requests  {#same-site-requests}

+A request is "same-site" if its target's URI's origin's registered domain is an exact match for the request's client's "site for cookies", or if the request has no client.
+The request is otherwise "cross-site".

+For a given request ("request"), the following algorithm returns `same-site` or `cross-site`:

+1. If `request`'s client is `null`, return `same-site`.

+2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).

+3. Let `target` be the registered domain of `request`'s current url.

+4. If `site` is an exact match for `target`, return `same-site`.

+5. Return `cross-site`.

+The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections:

+### Document-based requests {#document-requests}

+The URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
+The registered domain of that URI's origin represents the context in which a user most likely believes themselves to be interacting.
+We'll label this domain the "top-level site".

+For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level site.

+For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
+These document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registered domain as the top-level site.
+Otherwise its "site for cookies" is the empty string.

+Given a Document (`document`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):

+1. Let `top-document` be the active document in `document`'s browsing context's top-level browsing context.

+2. Let `top-origin` be the origin of `top-document`'s URI if `top-document`'s sandboxed origin browsing context flag is set, and `top-document`'s origin otherwise.

+3. Let `documents` be a list containing `document` and each of `document`'s ancestor browsing contexts' active documents.

+4. For each `item` in `documents`:

+    1. Let `origin` be the origin of `item`'s URI if `item`'s sandboxed origin browsing context flag is set, and `item`'s origin otherwise.

+    2. If `origin`'s host's registered domain is not an exact match for `top-origin`'s host's registered domain, return the empty string.

+4. Return `top-site`.

+### Worker-based requests {#worker-requests}

+Worker-driven requests aren't as clear-cut as document-driven requests, as there isn't a clear link between a top-level browsing context and a worker.
+This is especially true for Service Workers {{SERVICE-WORKERS}}, which may execute code in the background, without any document visible at all.

+Note: The descriptions below assume that workers must be same-origin with the documents that instantiate them.
+If this invariant changes, we'll need to take the worker's script's URI into account when determining their status.

+#### Dedicated and Shared Workers {#dedicated-and-shared-requests}

+Dedicated workers are simple, as each dedicated worker is bound to one and only one document.
+Requests generated from a dedicated worker (via `importScripts`, `XMLHttpRequest`, `fetch()`, etc) define their "site for cookies" as that document's "site for cookies".

+Shared workers may be bound to multiple documents at once.
+As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be the empty string in cases where the values diverge, and the shared value in cases where the values agree.

+Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):

+1. Let `site` be `worker`'s origin's host's registered domain.

+2. For each `document` in `worker`'s Documents:

+    1. Let `document-site` be `document`'s "site for cookies" (as defined in {{document-requests}}).

+    2. If `document-site` is not an exact match for `site`, return the empty string.

+3. Return `site`.

+#### Service Workers

+Service Workers are more complicated, as they act as a completely separate execution context with only tangential relationship to the Document which registered them.

+Requests which simply pass through a service worker will be handled as described
+above: the request's client will be the Document or Worker which initiated the request, and its "site for cookies" will be those defined in
+{{document-requests}} and {{dedicated-and-shared-requests}}

+Requests which are initiated by the Service Worker itself (via a direct call to `fetch()`, for instance), on the other hand, will have a client which is a ServiceWorkerGlobalScope.
+Its "site for cookies" will be the registered domain of the Service Worker's URI.

+Given a ServiceWorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):

+1. Return `worker`'s origin's host's registered domain.

 ## The Set-Cookie Header {#set-cookie}

 When a user agent receives a Set-Cookie header field in an HTTP response, the